maximemulder/clam/README.md

 ## Recursive types

-Clam does not feature recursive types yet, which is kind of a bummer.
+Clam does not feature recursive types yet, which is quite limiting.

+# Roadmap

+Here are a few features I would like to eventually work on in the future:
+1. Finish unions, intersections and the bottom type
+2. Improve code quality (monadic error handling and better testing)
+3. Add higher-order types
+4. Add recursive types
+5. Add negation types
+6. Add pattern matching using types
+7. Add function totality checking

 # Notes

-Clam is not intended to be a usable programming language.
-It is just a pet project of mine.
+Clam is simply a pet project of mine, it is not intended to be a full-blown programming language.
+I created it during my master's thesis evaluation to learn OCaml, practice functional programming and apply some of the knowledge I had gained on types and type theory.

-Although the examples provided should work, some features are not yet complete, notably unions and intersections and the bottom type.
-I want to finish them and improve my testing framework before adding new features.
+As said in the roadmap, some features are not complete yet, although the examples should work.